Buzzcut Season: Reception and promotion

 Jason Lipshutz from Billboard praised the song's production and Lorde's vocal delivery.
 Writer Michelle Pitiris for Vulture chose "Buzzcut Season" as a highlight from Pure Heroine and compared its sound to French electronic duo Air.
 Idolator editor Mike Wass labelled it "another twinkling postcard from the streets of Auckland" but felt that it failed to "capture the attention" like "400 Lux" or "Tennis Court", two other songs from the album.
 "Buzzcut Season" spent five weeks on the Australian ARIA Streaming Tracks chart, peaking at number thirty-eight.
 It also reached number 29 on the US Hot Rock Songs.
 In New Zealand, "Buzzcut Season" peaked at number 18 on the New Zealand National Singles chart, which lists the best-performing singles by New Zealand artists in the country.

 On 3 October 2013, the singer held a concert at the Warsaw Venue in Brooklyn and performed the song among other tracks from the album.
 On 12 October 2013, Lorde performed "Buzzcut Season" in Studio Q of CBC.
 On 13 November 2013, Lorde performed several songs from Pure Heroine during the Late Show with David Letterman to promote the album, including "Buzzcut Season".
 According to Rolling Stone, the "sparkly-dressed" and "big-haired" singer performed only backed by a drummer and a keyboard player.

+The track was included in the set lists for the Pure Heroine (2013-14), Melodrama (2017-18), Solar Power (2022-23), and Ultrasound (2025-26) concert tours.